 The Guttmacher Institute’s work in Oceania is part of a broad global project to estimate the needs among women in low- and middle-income countries for modern contraception, maternal and newborn care, and abortion-related services.
-This work also estimates the costs and impacts of meeting these needs, providing policymakers across the region with evidence that investment in improving and increasing the provision of sexual and reproductive health services saves lives, improves women’s health and well-being, and has broad societal benefits.
-You can use the location menu on this page to explore country-specific information.
+This work, which is part of the ongoing Adding It Up project, also estimates the costs and impacts of meeting these needs, providing policymakers across the region with evidence that investment in improving and increasing the provision of sexual and reproductive health services saves lives, improves women’s health and well-being, and has broad societal benefits.

 In addition, the Unintended Pregnancy and Abortion Worldwide study has produced model-based estimates of the incidence of unintended pregnancy and abortion for seven countries and territories in Oceania over the period 1990–2019.
 Such estimates provide an opportunity to assess trends in unintended pregnancy and abortion over time for individual countries and territories, as well as regionally and globally.

 Explore data and resources for 10 countries in Oceania using the “Select a country profile” box on this page.